Creating a Rule of Life: Embodying Faithful Wholeness in Every Season Course

 The invitation to create and live into a rule of life is, at its heart, an invitation to join God in the work of redeeming chaos by creating cosmos.
 To welcome beauty, order, and wholeness.
 To name the priorities, postures, practices, and rhythms you want to form—and be formed by.
 Because, whether you're aware of it or not, you are being formed by the forces and expectations around you.
 In creating a rule of life, you become intentional about the values and dynamics that shape who you are becoming.

-Through our eight weeks together, you’ll learn how to discern and live into healthy rhythms, postures, and practices that will guide you as you grow in Christ-likeness.
+Through our time together, you’ll learn how to discern and live into healthy rhythms, postures, and practices that will guide you as you grow in Christ-likeness.
 You’ll learn more about what a rule of life is—and what it isn’t.
 (Hint: it isn’t a list of resolutions or ambitions for self-improvement.)
 You’ll release what isn’t serving you to make more room for God's presence in your life and begin reshaping and renewing your world under God’s guidance.
 You’ll chart action steps to integrate your domestic, faith, and work households more fully and weave prayer into your everyday rhythms and routines.
 You’ll create profound and regenerative rhythms of hospitality and identify ways to actively cultivate joy in your daily rhythms.
 You’ll finish the course with your own, unique rule of life that fits your current season and yet, has the ability to adapt to any circumstance that arises while moving you toward holistic faithfulness.

 - Become more attentive to God’s invitation to shape your life according to God's love